infobip/infobip-spring-data-querydsl/README.md

 #### <a name="JDBCStreaming"></a> Streaming

-Streaming is nothing new and is built on top of Spring Data infrastructure, but is added as first class citizen method in repository interface that is more convenient to use.
+`streamAll` is a new method added to repository for more convenient use.

 ```
 @Transactional